 - Compliance to standards (Please refer to the IUSS HEALTH FACILITY GUIDES as applicable)

 - Deviations

 - Variations

-- · Acceptance by End-User
+- Acceptance by End-User

-- · Patient satisfaction
+- Patient satisfaction

 4.1.5.2.
-Quality assurance
+QUALITY ASSURANCE

-Quality assurance require documentary evidence that the project activities are implement as defined and promised.
+Quality assurance requires documentary evidence that the project activities are implement as defined and promised.
 A measurement system must be developed to monitor